Netlia/documentation/DeviceComunication/DeviceComunication.md

 The message is identified by the value 0x01 in the 5th byte of the header.

-The message is used to acknowledge the message that came from the device.
-Message acknowledgment only needs to be sent if the device uses the NB-IoT network and requests it in the [header of the sent message](#header).
+Acknowledgement message is used to confirm the receipt of message that came from the device.
+Message acknowledgment only needs to be sent if the device uses the NB-IoT network and requests it in the [header of the uplink message](#header).

 By default, the following messages must be acknowledged: Event start, Alive, Reset.
-In addition, the thermometer and hygrometer must have acknowledged every sixth message since the last confirmed message.
-For other devices, every seventh message since the last message being acknowledged must be acknowledged.
+In addition, the thermometer and hygrometer devices require that every sixth message is confirmed by the server.
+For other devices, every seventh message must be acknowledged.

 Structure: